gaiafabbri/S-C/README.md

 ## Run individual files

 Alternatively, you can run individual files.
-First, ensure you have a dataset.
-You can either download it using:
+First, ensure you have a dataset: yuo have to open root within the "ROOT_Gen" directory and run the Generate_Images.C in the fllowing way:

-$ wget...
+$ root

-Or generate the dataset using the provided macro:

-$ .L [nome macro]
+$ .L Generate_Images.C

-$ nome funzione (n, nh, nw)
+$ Generate_Images (100000, 16, 16)

-Once you have the dataset, move it to the "Python_code" and "TMVA" directories.
+Once you have the dataset, move it to the "Python_code" and "TMVA_ML" directories.
 Now you can execute the following commands:

 Inside "TMVA":

+$root

-$ .L [Nome file]
+$ .L TMVA_Classification

-$ Nome funzione
+$ TMVA_Classification()

 Inside "Python_code":